The colorful city famous for its buildings decorated with frescoes and the important mosaic school.

 The Cathedral built in the 13th century was largely financed by the Earl Walterpertoldo whose sarcophagus is still located in the crypt of the cathedral.
 In the apse, there ones stood the beautiful wooden carved choir seats made during the Renaissance period in the late 15th century.
 They were moved to the nearby church SS Giuseppe e Pantaleone where you can visit them.

 IMPORTANT MOSAIC SCHOOL

 In the twenties, many young boys had lost their fathers who were killed during the Great War.
-To give them an opportunity to learn a profession which they could no longer learn from their fathers, a certain Mr. Lodovico Zanini, with the help of the mayor, decided to create this mosaic school.
-The pebbles are used to create the tiny mosaic stones.
+To allow them to learn a profession that they could no longer learn from their fathers, a certain Mr. Lodovico Zanini, with the help of the mayor, decided to create this mosaic school.
+The pebbles from the nearby river are used to create tiny mosaic stones.

 The Mosaic School has become one of the most important mosaic schools in Italy, along with the one in Ravenna.
 The training lasts three years and young people from around the world come here to learn this art.
 Already during the school program, students are used for restoration work around the world.

 VISIT THE NEARBY PROVESANO

 In the nearby village of Provesano you can visit the beautiful little church 'San Leonardo' that hosts religious frescoes of the local Renaissance painter Gianfrancesco da Tolmezzo.

 Church 'SS Giuseppe e Pantaleone' with 15th century wooden choir seats

 The re-enactments festivity.

 In the hottest month of the year, during the weekend of the 15th of August, there is a period of great vitality in the mosaic city.
 Exhibitions, re-enactments, shows and fireworks: the city of mosaics dresses up in the summer!